TraIPZY/TRAP_npcdialog/README.md

 Description:
 -------------
 TRAP_npcdialog is an interactive NPC dialogue system.
-Players can talk to NPCs, pay with cash or items via Codem Inventory, and receive custom responses.
+Players can talk to NPCs, pay with cash or items via ox Inventory, and receive custom responses.
 Compatible with ox_lib and ox_target.
 Includes a version checker to notify players when a new version is available.